 Your rights to correct and access your information and to ask for it to be erased

-Please contact X Women’s Aid [INSERT DETAILS] (in accordance with applicable law) if you would like to correct or request access to information that we hold relating to you or if you have any questions about this notice.
-You also have the right to ask X Women’s Aid for some but not all of the information we hold and process to be erased (the ‘right to be forgotten’) in certain circumstances.
-We will provide you with further information on request about the ‘right to be forgotten’.
+Please contact Shakti Women’s Aid at the address, email, and phone number below (in accordance with applicable law) if you would like to correct or request access to information that we hold relating to you or if you have any questions about this notice.
+You also have the right to ask Shakti Women’s Aid for some but not all of the information we hold and process to be erased (the ‘right to be forgotten’) in certain circumstances.
+We will provide you with further information, on request, about the ‘right to be forgotten’.

 Keeping your personal information secure